jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 **The goal for this lesson:**

-Refresh the following skills learnt in previous chapters:

-* creating a new QGIS project
+Your supervisor has asked you to extract all the cases of sudden death in poultry in the Sulawesi Selatan region.
+He/she would like you to provide a map showing where these cases have occurred, and to create a 15 kilometre buffer around them.

+In order to do this you will have to:

-* load vector shapefile layers
+* load vector shapefile layers and create a new QGIS project
-* format styles
+* format the styles appropriately
+* subset a dataset spatially using select by location
+* identify particular records in the attribute table using SQL (structured query language)
+* save records to a new shapefile
+* save layers with a projection suitable for spatial exercises
 * apply buffers to data points

-Learn new skills, including:

-* how to subset a dataset spatially - selecting by location
-* identify particular records using SQL
+* use the clip feature to create a layer including only the data required.

+For the purpose of these exercises you will be using the shapefiles provided, however it is possible to connect directly to the ISIKHNAS database and access the current data.

 |basic| |FA| Create a new map
 --------------------------------------------------------------------------------